ergon/airlock-helm-charts/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe alternatives you've considered
 A clear and concise description of any alternative solutions or features you've considered.

-## Additional context
+## Additional information
-Add any other context or screenshots about the feature request here.
+Please include further information about the feature request (screenshots, documentation, ...)

+## Versions
+ - Microgateway:
+ - Helm chart:
+ - Helm client:
+ - Kubernetes / Openshift:

+## Checklist
+- [ ] The issue contains all necessary information a third party requires to understand.